eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 [RCV has utterly failed, and needs to go](../ditch-rcv){:target="_blank"}, and I think we need to rally around Approval voting before attempting to push for more complex reforms like STAR or Condorcet.
 RCV sandbagged better methods like Approval, ignoring the warnings and evidence from experts, and in doing so has set back the Electoral Reform movement.
 We cannot repeat this mistake again by expecting another untested system to succeed where RCV failed without first building a foundation of public trust and understanding through a simpler, proven method like Approval voting.

+I admire the Equal Vote Coalition for trying to be inclusive of multiple systems, and their choices of Approval, STAR, and Condorcet are the best available, in my opinion.
+But I worry that a clear favoritism towards STAR might tempt them to fly too close to the sun.
+If STAR fails when Approval could have succeeded, we may squander the last of our political capital and public trust in electoral reform.
+The solution in this moment seems quite obvious: let's start with Approval and go from there.

 Adopting Approval does not exclude later adoption of other systems.
 But pushing for something too far outside of the Overton window, only for it to face backlash for being too new or complex, *does* make it harder to keep the reforms in place, or to try again later.
+It's a gamble, and I don't like the odds.

 Perhaps, after we whet the appetite for more expressive systems by showing voters that Approval voting can improve the outcomes and solve many of the problems we face as a nation, then we can start experimenting with more complex systems.
-But, at this current moment, Approval seems like the obvious place to start: it is simple, it is practical, it is easy to explain, and it already delivers outcomes that are very close to what STAR or Condorcet would deliver without the added complexity and risk.
+But, at this political moment, Approval seems like the obvious place to start: it is simple, it is practical, it is easy to explain, and it already delivers outcomes that are very close to what STAR or Condorcet would deliver without the added complexity and risk.

 Approval voting is the *clear* first step we need to make in electoral reform.
 We should assume we have *one chance* to get this right, and stand together behind it before backlash leads to a successful ban on all systems besides Choose-one, as the existing ["Make Elections Great Again Act"](https://ivn.us/posts/11-ways-mega-act-congress-tries-control-how-you-vote-2026-02-06) threatens to do.